-Where better to spend your upcoming free time than in the stunning, south westerly corner of Dumfries & Galloway?
+Where better to spend your free time than in the stunning, south westerly corner of Dumfries & Galloway?
 We already know it's glorious.
 But there's still so many things to do here that you might not have tried yet!
 Here's everything you might not know yet about this part of Scotland.

 Head to brilliant beaches